There is a new version of this article, please see The Top 9 Printers for Your Photo Booth 2017.

 The Performance Class

 If you are willing to spend the extra money for a best of class product, the DNP DS40 photo printer is an excellent choice.
 This printer has proven to be a champion in terms it ability to take a beating on the road, as well as having exceptional print head life.
-To this day, one of the most compelling testimonials about the DS40 quality can be found in this blog post.
+Read about one of the most compelling testimonials about the DS40 photo printers quality.
 With the DS40 you can also print to social media sized perforated paper opening opportunities to create new products for your customers.
-Read more about the new DS40 perforated media.

 DNP recently introduced this model and we were lucky to be one of the first here in the U.S. market to test it.
 The first thing we noticed is it has a slightly smaller footprint than the DS40.
 So if you are trying to save on space this may be the printer for you.